 With this in mind, we can begin to generate some ideas on what you need to do in order to get a good nights sleep.

-2. Only Use Your Bed for Sleeping
+1. Only Use Your Bed for Sleeping

 If you are using it for other things such as watching tv, playing games, working or looking at your mobile then you begin to train your mind to associate your bed with things other than sleep.

 You need to train your brain to associate your bed with sleeping only.
 Over time you’ll find that as soon as you get into your bed you’ll feel sleepy.

 An obvious one here.
 If you are sleeping in a noisy area consider getting earplugs to block out any noise that may be keeping you up.